dotnet/AspNetCore.Docs/azure-lifecycle/01-introduction.md

 ### Software as a Service

 Virtually everybody uses some type of **Software as a Service** (**SaaS**) application.
 SaaS is a subscription or ad-based model where software is run from the cloud, usually in a a browser.
 Office 365, Salesforce, Dropbox, Google Docs, and Gmail are all examples of SaaS.
-SaaS has no relevance to this guide.
+For the purposes of this guide, SaaS is only relevant insofar as Visual Studio Team Services is a SaaS offering we will use extensively.

 ## Conclusion